cjdell/varnish-backend-manager/README.md

 Applying configuration
 ======================

-Symlink the VCL file "output/switch.vcl" to a link within your varnish configuration folder.
+Symlink the VCL file "output/switch.vcl" to a link within your varnish configuration folder:

+	ln -s /path/to/varnish-backend-manager/output/switch.vcl /etc/varnish/switch.vcl

-Then import the file into your varnish configuration (i.e. default.acl) with:
+Then import the file into your varnish configuration (i.e. /etc/varnish/default.acl) with:

 	sub vcl_recv {
 		...
 		include "switch.vcl";
 		...
 	}

+The backend names refer to Varnish backends defined within your Varnish configuration.
+Initially Varnish will only have the `default` backend.
+You need to define valid backends for each of the servers you intend to route traffic to.